TracyOakley/city-explorer-backend/README.md

 Finish time: 3:00
 Actual time needed to complete: 1 hour

-Name of feature: Setup Server Repo
+Name of feature: Create Express Routes
 Estimate of time needed to complete: 1 hour
+Start time: 3:30
+Finish time: 5:00
+Actual time needed to complete: 1.5 hour

+Name of feature: Create Frontend Weather Component and Request Estimate of time needed to complete: 1 hour
-Start time: 2:00
+Start time: 5:00
-Finish time: 3:00
+Finish time: 6:30
-Actual time needed to complete: 1 hour
+Actual time needed to complete: 1.5 hour

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: